-Unfortunately this is something that cannot be said about all the recipe that were created in my first year of blogging.
+Unfortunately, this cannot be said about all the recipes that were created in my first year of blogging.
 There were many mistakes as I learned the art and business of food blogging.
 So many mistakes.
 But this French Toast recipe wasn’t one of them.
-It simply had bad picture that made the toast look unappetizing and then, perhaps fortunately, got lost in the migration nightmare of 2015.
+It simply had poorly shot pictures that made the toast look unappetizing and then, perhaps, fortunately, got lost in the migration nightmare of 2015.

 Besides, at the time I was writing a blog that was read by roughly 8 people a month and so this French Toast got buried and lost for years.

 Typically French toast is made by dipping bread into a custard made of eggs and milk.
 The custard absorbs into the bread and then is fried in oil or butter for a delicate and delicious breakfast.
 I mean, a custard-coated, slightly sweetened, maple syrup-doused fried breakfast.